 - Change permissions in your device’s App settings:

 c.
 Scroll down to apps (Application Manger in Android)

 f.
 Ensure that "While Using the App - Enable Location." or similar named permission is Enabled.

 - Run Tigo SMART App, then go to Tigo SMART App Menu and select Map.
 If Map shows the system location on a street map, Location Permissions are now correctly enabled for the Tigo SMART App.
 Try connecting to CCA using Bluetooth or Wi-Fi and you should now see the name of "SM-04C05Bxxxxxx on both Bluetooth and Wi-Fi connections.

-Connect application to CCA via CCA Bluetooth:
+Connect smartphone to CCA via Bluetooth (recommended):

 - Tap Bluetooth button.

 - Tap the serial number of the CCA you wish to connect with.

 Note: Please only use the Tigo Smart App to access Tigo CCA devices, never use the phone’s Bluetooth pairing screen.

 - Tap the Wi-Fi button.